MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Invoke-MgUploadDeviceManagementDepOnboardingSettingDepToken.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths7Ytj24DevicemanagementDeponboardingsettingsDeponboardingsettingIdMicrosoftGraphUploaddeptokenPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths7Ytj24DevicemanagementDeponboardingsettingsDeponboardingsettingIdMicrosoftGraphUploaddeptokenPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AppleId <String>]`:
   - `[DepToken <String>]`:

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementActionsIdentity>: Identity Parameter
+  - `[AlertRecordId <String>]`: key: id of alertRecord
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: key: id of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: key: id of androidForWorkEnrollmentProfile
   - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest